AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 Note: no "await" on the get!

+No VUs configured, so just one user.

 Function is called 10 times, but sleeps 1 second each time.
 So the total test time is ~10 seconds.

-No VUs configured, so just one user.
+If we had 10 VUs then it would spend those 10 iterations sooner (so execution would be ~1s)

 K6 can do so much, but it doesn't need to be complicated.